polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 which happens to be only Google Chrome at the time of this writing.
 This allows you to completely control your system, almost exclusively using your voice if you wish.
 The Magic Menu allows you to create your own menu commands, which are sentences, phrases and words, which are associated with some piece of Hyperlambda, that will be evaluated when your menu item is chosen, or the phrase/sentence/word is spoken.
+Hence, arguably it becomes a bridge between natural language and computer code, allowing you to evaluate some piece of Hyperlambda, in response to natural spoken language.
 Below is a screenshot of how the Magic Menu looks like.

 https://phosphorusfive.files.wordpress.com/2018/03/magic-menu-screenshot-gui.png